 We have never been profitable and have incurred operating losses every year since inception.
-Our net losses for the three months ended June 30, 2022 and 2021 were \$9.2 million and \$10.9 million, respectively.
-Our net losses for the six months ended June 30, 2022 and 2021 were \$17.5 million and \$21.2 million, respectively, and the net loss for the year ended December 31, 2021 was \$43.0 million.
-As of June 30, 2022, we had an accumulated deficit of approximately \$318 million.
+Our net losses for the three months ended June 30, 2023 and 2022 were \$11.4 million and \$9.2 million, respectively, and the net loss for the year ended December 31, 2022 was \$38.2 million.
+As of June 30, 2023, we had an accumulated deficit of approximately \$360.7 million.
 Our operating losses primarily resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

 We have chosen to operate by outsourcing our manufacturing and most of our clinical operations.
-We expect to incur significant additional expenses and continue to incur operating losses for at least the next several years as we initiate and continue the clinical development of, and seek regulatory approval for, our primary product candidate.
-We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to the timing of clinical development programs and efforts to achieve regulatory approval.
+We expect to incur significant additional expenses and continue to incur operating losses for at least the next several years as we continue the clinical development of, and seek regulatory approval for, our primary product candidate.
+We expect that our operating losses will fluctuate significantly from quarter to quarter and year to year due to the timing of clinical development programs and efforts to achieve regulatory approval

-As of June 30, 2022, we had cash and cash equivalents of \$95.2 million and short-term investments of \$47.3 million.
+As of June 30, 2023, we had cash and cash equivalents of \$22.7 million and short-term investments of \$82.4 million.
 We will continue to require additional capital to continue our clinical development and potential commercialization activities.
 Although we have sufficient capital to fund many of our planned activities, we may need to continue to raise additional capital to further fund the development of, and seek regulatory approvals for, our product candidate and begin to commercialize any approved product.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 Failure to raise capital as and when needed, on favorable terms or at all, would have a negative impact on our financial condition and our ability to develop our product candidate.